If you previously held a practice permit in Alberta and are planning to return to practice, you may be eligible to reinstate your permit.

 We use our Bylaws, and Registration Policies and Procedures to assess this requirement.

-Where you complete the current Patient Relations Refresher
+- Patient Relations Module or the current year Patient Relations Refresher

 How you can meet the requirement